 - Mr. Nicolas Véron (USA /EU)

-The Scientific Committee responds to the need for more independent research in financial services to provide a sound and unbiased basis for financial policy recommendations.
-This is reflected in BETTER FINANCE’s Scientific Committee, as many of its members also have extended experience in EU advisory bodies on financial services policy.
+The Scientific Council responds to the need for more independent research in financial services to provide a sound and unbiased basis for financial policy recommendations.
+This is reflected in BETTER FINANCE’s Scientific Council, as many of its members also have extended experience in EU advisory bodies on financial services policy.

-BETTER FINANCE Scientific Committee members (as of February 2019)
+BETTER FINANCE Scientific Council members (as of February 2019)

 |Niamh Moloney is Professor of Financial Markets Law at the London School of Economics and Political Science.
 She specialises in financial market regulation and financial consumer protection.
 Niamh Moloney has published a large number of articles in this area, including a book (How to Protect Investors: Lessons from the EU and the UK, Cambridge University Press) on financial consumer protection.
 She was a member and then Chair of the Central Bank of Ireland’s Consumer Advisory Group; a member of ESMA’s Stakeholder Group; and a member of the UK FCA’s Consumer Panel.
 Currently, she is a member of the board of the Central Bank of Ireland.